edgefirst-dev/r2-file-storage/README.md

 ## Installation

-Install from GitHub Package Registry with;
+Install from npm or GitHub Package Registry with;

 ```sh
 bun add @edgefirst/r2-file-storage